 These resources are great tools to help explore your mental health and make positive changes to your overall wellbeing.
-SilverCloud, the UHS Guided Relaxation Playlist, the Connecting Badgers Podcast, and You@WISC are all available year-round for UW-Madison students.
+The UHS Guided Relaxation Playlist and the Connecting Badgers Podcast are available 24/7 for UW-Madison students.
 Let’s Talk sessions and Thrive workshops are available during Fall and Spring semesters, and summer Let’s Talk sessions are being piloted during Summer 2022.
 Group counseling is available during the academic year and in the summer to students who pay the summer health fee or are enrolled in summer courses.

 UW-Madison is here to support you.
 UHS has a 24/7 Mental Health Crisis Support Line (608-265-5600, option 9).
 If you have other concerns for yourself or someone else, support is available from the Dean of Students Office (608-263-5700).